core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Building on {{RFC9594}}, its application profile for publish-subscribe communication with CoAP {{I-D.ietf-ace-pubsub-profile}} provides a security model that can be used in the architecture presented in this document, in order to enable secure communication between the different parties as well as secure, authorized operations of publishers and subscribers that fulfill the requirements above.

 In particular, the application profile above relies on the ACE framework for Authentication and Authorization in Constrained Environments (ACE) {{RFC9200}} and defines a method to: authorize publishers and subscribers to perform operations at the broker, with fine-grained access control; authorize publishers and subscribers to obtain the keying material required to take part to a topic managed by the broker; protect published data end-to-end between its publisher and all the subscribers to the targeted topic, ensuring confidentiality, integrity, and source authentication of the published content end-to-end.
-That approach can be extended to enforce authorization and fine-grained access control for administrator clients that are intended to create, update, and delete topic-configurations at the broker.
+That approach can be extended to enforce authorization and fine-grained access control for administrator clients that are intended to create, update, and delete topics at the broker.

 # IANA Considerations {#iana}